KRNL2/notes/README.md

 3. **Customization:** Tailor the bot's messaging approach, interval timings, and notification content by modifying the relevant constants and functions.

 4. **Execution:** Upon executing the script, the bot verifies the presence of existing authentication cookies 🍪.
 If absent, it creates cookies through the login procedure.
-Use `python main.py` to start the script
+Use `python main.py` to start the script.

 5. **Note Dispatch:** The bot operates within an infinite loop ♾️, continuously monitoring the current time.
-It sends Note featuring updated content based on the current time and the defined interval.
+It sends Notes featuring updated content based on the current time and the defined interval.

 6. **User Engagement:** Followers receive captivating messages that showcase the custom messages 💬 and incorporate interactive questions ❓.
 This fosters user engagement and interactions with the account.